 Caster is how much your tires slant forwards towards the hood of your car or backwards towards the trunk.
 If your wheels jet forwards, they can begin to shred due to the disproportioned weight while driving.
 If your wheels lag backwards, you will have less control in maneuvering your car, which is never a position you want to be in as a driver.

-You Need a Wheel Alignment Because It Could be Life Saving
+How a Wheel Alignment Could Save Your Life

 Uneven terrains such as mountains, bumpy or graveled roads could also affect your car if the wheels are not properly aligned.
 When you are driving up the side of a mountain, you definitely want to make sure that you have full control of your vehicle, unaligned tires are not your friend in this (or any) situation.